mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/OperationDefaults.md

 The above example effectively disables retries for all queries since all future ``OperationStore``'s created by the client will use the default context.

-> Note: Mutating the default context like this has no effect on stores that have already been created within the query client.
+> Note: Mutating the default context like this has no effect on stores that have already been created within the client.
 It only affects stores created afterwards.

-## Default Query Modifiers
+## Default Operation Modifiers

 The default `OperationClient` already applies a set of default modifiers for both queries and mutations.
 Here's a list for both.

-**Queries**
+**Queries & Paginated Requests**
 - Deduplication
 - Retries
+- Exponential Backoff
 - Automatic Fetching
-- Refetching when the network comes back online
+- Refetching when the network status flips from offline to online
 - Refetching when the app reenters from the background

 **Mutations**
 - Retries
+- Exponential Backoff

 > Note: By default in testing environments, the `OperationClient` disables retries, backoff, refetching on network reconnection, refetching on the app reentering from the background, and artificial delays for queries and mutations.